+Do not come to the Writer's Workshop if you have tested positive for Covid-19 in the last 5 days.
 If you are feeling ill, even if you have recently received a negative COVID-19 test result, we ask that you do not come into the Workshop.
 Instead, you are welcome to move the appointment online.
 It's also possible we may need to move your session online because a consultant is feeling ill.

 We periodically disinfect surfaces, and we have hand sanitizer available near the entrance to the Workshop.